hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         Base64-encoded, JSON-serialized representation of the HTTP request headers.
 The JSON serialization assumes that each header key maps to an array of string values (though the length of that array will probably only be one).
-If the iam_server_id_header_value is configured in Vault for the aws auth mount, then the headers must include the X-Vault-AWSIAM-Server-Id header, its value must match the value configured, and the header must be included in the signed headers.
+If the `iam_server_id_header_value` is configured in Vault for the aws auth mount, then the headers must include the X-Vault-AWS-IAM-Server-ID header, its value must match the value configured, and the header must be included in the signed headers.
 This is required when using the iam auth method.
       </li>
     </ul>